-New Form Creates a new layout.
-Choose a template and adopt it to your needs.
-Shortcut: Ctrl+N Open Opens an existing layout (or repository).
-Shortcut: Ctrl+O Save Saves the current layout.
-Shortcut: Ctrl+S Save as Saves the current layout with a new name.
+New Creates a new layout (see also section 6.2 Shortcut: Ctrl+N o section 6.2.2).
+Open ns an existing layout (or retcut: Ctrl+O epository) - see also section 6.2.1.
+Save Save Saves the current layout (see also section 6.2.4).
+Shortcut: Ctrl+S S. Save as Saves the current layout with a new name.
 You can also save layouts as ZIP-files.
-Close Form Closes the current layout.
-Shortcut: Ctrl+W or Ctrl+F4 Templates Templates can be used as basis for new layouts.
-Save as Template Save the current layout as template.
-Organize Templates Organize the templates in a hierarchical structure.
-Layout View Switches to the layout view (see section 4.4.2).
-Shortcut: Ctrl+L Data View Switches to the data view (see section 4.4.3).
-Use this view to manually edit or import data from external data sources.
-Shortcut: Ctrl+D Preview Switches to the print preview (see section 4.4.4).
-Shortcut: Ctrl+Space Page Setup Adjusts the page layout: Layout type, paper format, orientation, margins, as well as the page layout for printing on label paper.
-Print Prints the layout on a printer of your choice or generate file output (PDF, PostScript®, HTML, Text).
-Shortcut: Ctrl+P Repository A repository is a central location which references multiple layouts in a structured way (see chapter 16).
-New Repository Create an empty repository.
-Open Repository Open an existing repository.
-Close Repository Close an open repository.
-Exit Exit TFORMer.
+Shortcut: F12 Save All Saves all layouts (and repositories) that are currently opened.
+Shortcut: Ctrl+Shift+S Templates Tem Templates can be used as basis for new layouts.
+Save as Template Saves the current layout as template.
+2 Organize Templates Organizes the templates in a hierarchical structure.
+Print Print Prints the current layout (see also chapter 15).
+Shortcut: Ctrl+P 4 Preview Shows the current layout in the print preview (see also chapter 14).
+Shortcut: Ctrl+Space Repository pository is a central locater 16). ation for storing multiple layouts in a structured way (see - New Repository Creates an empty repository.
+9 Open Repository Opens an existing repository. - Close Repository Closes an open repository.
+Close es the current layout. tcut: Ctrl+W or Ctrl+F4 • Options : Options Opens the options dialog window (see chapter 17).